Dr. Frank Kelderman, a White man with blue eyes and brown hair, against a light background, wearing a blue button-down shirt and a dark-gray blazer.

-I am a literary historian who specializes in Native American literature, Indigenous studies, and nineteenth-century American studies.
-My first book, Authorized Agents: Publication and Diplomacy in the Era of Indian Removal (SUNY Press, 2019) explores the relation between Native American literature and Indian diplomacy in the nineteenth century, from the Missouri River Valley to the Great Lakes.
-My essays have appeared in American Literature, American Studies, J19: The Journal of Nineteenth-Century Americanists, Great Plains Quarterly, MELUS, Studies in American Indian Literatures, and American Quarterly.
-You can read a selection of my work on my Institutional Repository page.
+Dr. Frank Kelderman is a literary historian who specializes in Native American literature, Indigenous studies, and nineteenth-century American studies.
+His first book, Authorized Agents: Publication and Diplomacy in the Era of Indian Removal (SUNY Press, 2019), explores the relation between Native American literature and Indian diplomacy in the nineteenth century, from the Missouri River Valley to the Great Lakes.
+His scholarship has been published in the journals American Literature, American Studies, J19, Great Plains Quarterly, MELUS, and Studies in American Indian Literatures.

-At the University of Louisville I teach a range of courses on Indigenous, early American, and multi-ethnic US literature.
-I received my Ph.D. in American Culture from the University of Michigan.
-Before coming to Louisville, I was a postdoctoral fellow in Comparative American Studies at Oberlin College, and I have previously taught American Studies at the University of Groningen (The Netherlands).
-In 2018-19 I was a faculty fellow at the Commonwealth Center for the Humanities and Society.
+At the University of Louisville he teaches a variety of courses including Indigenous, early American, and multi-ethnic US literature.
+He received his Ph.D. in American Culture from the University of Michigan.
+Before coming to Louisville, he was a postdoctoral fellow in Comparative American Studies at Oberlin College, and he has previously taught American Studies and English at the University of Groningen, in The Netherlands.
+In 2018-19 he was a faculty fellow at the Commonwealth Center for the Humanities and Society.

 Roundtable: Beyond the Land Acknowledgment: Decolonial Actions for the Watson Conference and the University of Louisville

 Date: Wednesday, April 21, 3:30-5:15 PM EST